kormikez/aws/git2cc/README.md

   * `InlineLambdaExecutionRole` - a role that allows creation of _Service Specific Credentials_ and store them in SSM by the custom resource
     * `CodeCommitLambdaIAMUser` - the CodeCommit user, defined by `GitCredentialsResource` - the actual _Service Specific Credentials_ resource
 * `Git2ccSNSTopic`
-  * `Git2ccSNSTopicPolicy` - policy to allow a user to publish to the SNS topic, which results in executing the code2cc lambda, you may want to change the
+  * `Git2ccSNSTopicPolicy` - policy to allow a user to publish to the SNS topic, which results in executing the git2cc lambda, you may want to change the

 #### Configuration

 This is the tricky part, where you may need to tune this to work with your git repository.

-First, go to the newly deployed Lambda and set your repository credantials in following environmental variables:
+First, go to the newly deployed Lambda and put your repository credantials into the following environmental variables:
 - src_repo_user
 - src_repo_pass

-If you haven't done this as a prerequisite, to create a user, allow it to publish to SNS permissions and give it API access keys.
-On your repository side, you need to create a hook, a trigger, or somehow manually trigger publish to SNS.
+In case you missed that pre-requisite, create an IAM user, allow it to publish to SNS and grant it API access.
+On your repository side, you need to create a hook, a trigger, or somehow "manually" trigger publish to SNS.

 At a minimum the SNS message shall contain the following:
 ```